 - In Phoenix Wright: Ace Attorney – Dual Destinies, Athena Cykes indirectly plays this role in Case 5, Phoenix Wright is still the main defense attorney but she goes to the assistant side in both defending Simon Blackquill and confronting Fulbright.
 The Judge reminds her to go back to the defendant seat after it is all over.

-- This occurs in Chapter 4 of Tales of Monkey Island, and features the question of whether the defendant is aware of the maxim, the "I am that fool!" response, the "You're out of order!" exchange, and the Talking to Himself bit.
+- This occurs in Chapter 4 of Tales of Monkey Island, and features the question of whether the defendant is aware of the maxim, the "I am that fool!" response, the "You're out of order!" exchange, and the Holding Both Sides of the Conversation bit.
 The whole thing ends with a fistfight between the pro se lawyer and his own client.

 - This is the solution to one of the "puzzles" (more a scripted event than a puzzle, really), namely how to break out of jail.
 The "lawyer" calls for the guard to let him out because "his client" is assaulting him, and the guard does so.

 - It's also worth noting that the PlayStation 3 download has a trophy if you try out all of the possible conversations between Guybrush and his client.
 Said trophy is actually called "Idiot for a Client".

 - In Knights of the Old Republic, after you cause a disturbance at the Sith embassy on Manaan, you're brought before the judges for threatening Manaan's neutrality.
 Contrary to the saying, your only hope is to dismiss the arbiter they appoint for you and argue your case yourself; if you let the appointed arbiter argue for you, you'll end up being executed.
 Later, after the events at the Hrakert Rift, you're brought before the judges yet again, again on your own.
 It helps that the way out of both cases is to exploit the Manaans' local politics and violations of their own neutrality rather than any actual knowledge of their legal system.